Token (rapper): 2012–2014: Career beginnings

 Goldberg first began rhyming under the name BDG (his initials).
 He began uploading his content on YouTube after a childhood friend discovered music that he had recorded and encouraged him to create a channel to gain a following.
 His first song was a freestyle to "Party in the USA" by Miley Cyrus.
 The students at his school reacted negatively towards his work, but he began building a fanbase online.
 In the sixth grade, Goldberg started collaborating with his friend Colin Mitchell, a local emcee known as C-Mitch.
 Their first project was Lethal Combination.
 While the reception from the public was generally negative as well, one of the duo's CDs ended up in the possession of producer Jon Glass, who saw their potential and became a mentor to them.

-Goldberg later adopted the stage name Token, which came out of feeling different from other emcees as a white Jewish kid from Salem.
+Goldberg later adopted the stage name Token, which came out of feeling different from other emcees as a white Jewish kid from Marblehead.
 He started uploading his music videos through YouTube when he was 14.
 He released his debut mixtape, The Mindstate, in February 2014.